gauchedroite/moonsun/ts/README.md

 ---
 ```
 npm install
-tsd query react --action install
+tsd reinstall -so
 ```

-This will install `react.d.ts` in `typings/react`.
+`tsd` will install all the required TypeScript definition files for the libraries in `typings`.
+It will also create `typing\tsd.d.ts` that can be included in TypeScript files.
+Talking of `typing\tsd.d.ts`, the definition file for Typed-React has to be included manually because it doesn't exist (yet).
+Add this line:

+`/// <reference path="../public/node_modules/typed-react/dist/typed-react.d.ts" />`

-As a convenience I also create a link to the public project folder in order to make it easily accessible in Visual Studio as part of the project.
+As a convenience for myself, I create a link to the public project folder in order to make it easily accessible in Visual Studio as part of the project.

 ```
 mklink /D public ../public